alekseykulikov/sweb/README.md

 Available options:
 - `screenhostOnError` (default: false) - make automatic screenshot when `sweb` throws a custom error, for example on failed waitFor or click.
 - `workDir` (default: `${cwd}/.sweb`) - specify directory for sweb's logs and screenshots.
 If folder does not exist, it will be created automatically.
-- `driver` - custom build of WebDriver, useful for Browserstack/Saucelabs integration.
+- `driver` - custom build of WebDriver, useful for running different browsers or for Browserstack/Saucelabs integration.
+Check [custom drivers](#custom-drivers) section for more details.

 ### await browser.open(url)